Team6479/in-n-out-specs/moments.md

 The Data block is ignored.

 #### Legality
-If the Character is individually signed out after their Session being cancelled but before their next sign-in, that sign-out supersedes the cancellation and the cancellation event is considered Illegal.
-A cancellation event is otherwise Illegal according to the same standards as a sign-out event.
+A cancellation event is Illegal according to the same standards as a sign-out event.

 ### Conclude Meeting
 Event Name: `conclude`